Langevin dynamics of lattice Yang-Mills-Higgs and applications: Mass gap

 \section{Mass gap}

-In this section we prove mass gap for the lattice Yang--Mills--Higgs field by applying the functional inequalities obtained in Section \ref{sec:ergo}.
+In this section we prove mass gap for the lattice Yang--Mills--Higgs measure under the assumptions on the model parameters as in Theorem~\ref{main4}.
+We will apply the functional inequalities obtained in Section \ref{sec:ergo}.

-Many calculations in the proofs below will rely on a convenient choice of basis vectors in the tangent space of the configuration spaces.
-For instance, a key step in the proofs will be estimating the commutators between these vector fields and the generators of the Markov processes.
+Many calculations below, such as the calculations for the commutators as alluded in Section~\ref{sec:intro}, will rely on a convenient choice of the basis vectors in the tangent space of the configuration space.
+Recall \eqref{e:TQ-basis} for the generic form of such a basis, which consists of a basis of $T_QG^{E^+_\Lambda}$ and a basis of $T_\Phi M^{\Lambda}$.